jlmwebhosting/Fizz/README.md

-Fizz
+FIZZ
 ====

-Fizz is a connector between Laravel&#39;s Form and Validator classes, providing 2 core pieces of functionality: form field value population, and error highlighting.
+Fizz is a connector between Laravel's Form and Validator classes, providing 2 core pieces of functionality: form field value population, and error highlighting.
 Its goals are to bridge the gap between these two related libraries, and yet stay flexible enough to stay out of the developer's way when needed.

 Installation
 ------------
+Install Fizz using artisan:

+    php artisan bundle:install fizz

-Download the Fizz files and install into your application root/bundles directory.
-Then, in application/bundles.php, add the following:
+, then in application/bundles.php, add the following:

     return array(
         'fizz' => array('auto' => true)
     );

 This will load the Fizz library upon every request.